 Even though there are challenges raising an adopted child, remember that there are challenges in parenthood in general.
 It’s also important to recognize that the positive effects of adoption on the child outweigh the negatives.

 While adoptive parents and birth families can picture what their lives will look like after choosing adoption, how the effects of being adopted will impact the child remains uncertain.
 How does adoption affect a child?
+What is the connection between adoption and mental health?
 What are the positive effects of adoption on the child?

 Although every adoption is unique, and each child’s reaction to growing up adopted will vary, some elements can give us predictions.
 The most significant contributing element to how adoption affects a child is the love and support they receive from their adoptive parents, the household they grow up in, and how adults around them discuss adoption.
 Even though adoption is not without its challenges, it also brings about many positive effects.